-- (i) The purpose of the Outcomes and Reporting Stage is to ensure that all necessary actions are taken at the conclusion of this procedure, including but not limited to: actions arising following any Initial Investigation or Full Investigation that may have taken place; and ensuring that the research record is correct. - (ii) The Named Person is responsible for ensuring that the any necessary actions are carried out after the investigation is complete.
+(i) The purpose of the Outcomes and Reporting Stage is to ensure that all necessary actions are taken at the conclusion of this procedure, including but not limited to: actions arising following any Initial Investigation or Full Investigation that may have taken place; and ensuring that the research record is correct.

+(ii) The Named Person is responsible for ensuring that the any necessary actions are carried out after the investigation is complete.
 Some actions may require the involvement of other divisions within the Institute and/or external organisations.
-In general terms, these actions may include: - a.
-Actions relating to the operation and conclusion (subject to any subsequent appeal) of this Procedure, including appropriate transfers of information to any subsequent Institute processes or informal measures (Annex 3), and/or to any relevant processes of external organisations. - b.
-Reporting the outcomes to relevant colleagues/ bodies within the Institute, for example, line managers, Human Resources and/or Registry, Academic Board or equivalent. - c.
-Making necessary disclosures on the outcomes of uses of the Procedure to external organisations and other interested parties. - d.
-Duty of care to Complainants, Respondents and other involved parties, including but not limited to research participants. - e.
-Ensuring that appropriate efforts are made to correct the research record. - f.
-Addressing procedural or organisational matters uncovered during the investigation. - (iii) The timescale of the Outcomes and Reporting stage will vary depending on the scale of action needed, but the Named Person should aim to ensure they are completed within three months of completion of the investigation.
+In general terms, these actions may include:

+a.
+Actions relating to the operation and conclusion (subject to any subsequent appeal) of this Procedure, including appropriate transfers of information to any subsequent Institute processes or informal measures (Annex 3), and/or to any relevant processes of external organisations.

+b.
+Reporting the outcomes to relevant colleagues/ bodies within the Institute, for example, line managers, Human Resources and/or Registry, Academic Board or equivalent.

+c.
+Making necessary disclosures on the outcomes of uses of the Procedure to external organisations and other interested parties.

+d.
+Duty of care to Complainants, Respondents and other involved parties, including but not limited to research participants.

+e.
+Ensuring that appropriate efforts are made to correct the research record.

+f.
+Addressing procedural or organisational matters uncovered during the investigation.

+(iii) The timescale of the Outcomes and Reporting stage will vary depending on the scale of action needed, but the Named Person should aim to ensure they are completed within three months of completion of the investigation.
 However, some actions may require longer to complete.
-Any delays to this timescale should be explained to the Complainant, the Respondent and other involved parties in writing, presenting an estimated revised date of completion. - (iv) See Annex 7 for further details on the Outcomes and Reporting Stage of the Procedure. - (v) Conclusion of this stage and the next steps: - The Complainant and Respondent will be informed of: - a.
-The actions arising from this stage of the Procedure and any relevant actions arising from earlier stages and, where relevant, the contact points for any follow-up communications regarding those actions. - b.
-The options for appeal open to them (see next stage). - c.
+Any delays to this timescale should be explained to the Complainant, the Respondent and other involved parties in writing, presenting an estimated revised date of completion.

+(iv) See Annex 7 for further details on the Outcomes and Reporting Stage of the Procedure.

+(v) Conclusion of this stage and the next steps:

+• The Complainant and Respondent will be informed of:

+a.
+The actions arising from this stage of the Procedure and any relevant actions arising from earlier stages and, where relevant, the contact points for any follow-up communications regarding those actions.

+b.
+The options for appeal open to them (see next stage).

+c.
 They should also be informed that, unless an appeal is raised, the investigation and the use of this Procedure have now concluded.

 - The Outcomes and Reporting stage of the Procedure is then concluded, with the Named Person involved in follow-up actions, or receiving reports on them, as appropriate.
-As the matter may then give rise to disciplinary or other action, the Named Person should remember that all information concerning the allegation and investigation was given to them in confidence. - A role as the Named Person rules out participation in any subsequent disciplinary process. - The Outcomes and Reporting stage now ends and if applicable the Procedure moves to the Appeals stage.
+As the matter may then give rise to disciplinary or other action, the Named Person should remember that all information concerning the allegation and investigation was given to them in confidence. - A role as the Named Person rules out participation in any subsequent disciplinary process. - The Outcomes and Reporting stage now ends and if applicable the Procedure moves to the Appeals stage. - The ICR will keep records of the procedure for 6 full years (+1 year) following the date of the last entry.
+In the subsequent year (the +1 year), these records will be reviewed and securely destroyed as appropriate.
+After this retention period, the ICR will continue to retain anonymised summary information of the investigation.